janrembold/elements/README.md

 1. Go to the app, which will consume the local elements repository and execute `yalc add --link @allthings/elements`
 1. Run `yarn` so it will fetch the local repository now.
+1. Go back to `@allthings/elements` repository.
 1. Run `yarn babel:watch`.
-1. Make some changes in `@allthings/elements` repository.
+1. Make some changes 🧚‍♀️✨
 1. Run `yalc push build`.
 1. Changes will be propagated to all linked projects.
+1. Everytime you do some changes you can run `yalc push build` again.

 **tl;dr**